Our goal is to have 20 Cultural Sanctuaries in place by 2028.

 Our second Sanctuary is in Mexico and involves the wholesale protection and promotion of Mayan culture across the Yucatan Peninsula.
 The project is well underway – with a documentary film in production and a Living Museum in design.

-We are currently working on Sanctuaries in each of Mongolia, Ecuador and Colombia, with early stage discussions underway also in Patagonia, Kenya and French Polynesia.
+We are currently working on Sanctuaries in each of Kenya and Mongolia with early stage discussions also in Patagonia and Brazil.

 Each country presents complex and nuanced challenges but a huge opportunity.
-Our projects in Bhutan, Mexico and Mongolia make for three interesting examples.
+Our projects in Bhutan, Mexico, Mongolia and Kenya make for four interesting examples.

 1. Bhutan – The Olep community of Rukha